travis-ci/docs-travis-ci-com/blog/_posts/2012-03-11-announcing_haskell_support_on_travis_ci.md

     language: haskell

-Travis CI will run the dependency installation and testing commands, like
+Travis CI will run the dependency installation command:

     cabal install

-and
+and then the testing commands:

     cabal configure --enable-tests && cabal build && cabal test